 Surrender risk is defined as the loss of or an adverse change in the value of insurance liabilities resulting from a change in policyholder surrender behaviour.
 Savings contracts include a surrender option for a contractually fixed amount.
 Surrender rates depend on how the financial markets perform, the yield offered by competing financial products, policyholder behaviour and their confidence in CNP Assurances and its subsidiaries, and the tax rules applicable to investments in life insurance products.
-Surrender risks are monitored within a framework which ensures that any creeping rise in surrender rates is quickly flagged up, particularly for CNP Assurance products as well as those associated with home loans and consumer finance also give rise to a significant cancellation risk.
+Surrender risks are monitored within a framework which ensures that any creeping rise in surrender rates is quickly flagged up, particularly for CNP Assurance's Italian subsidiaries.
+In Brazil, pensions, death/disability insurance products as well as those associated with home loans and consumer finance also give rise to a significant cancellation risk.